Choosing Simple Endurance Means You Want to Focus on the Process of Training, Not Just Results

 I ride a bicycle nearly every day because I love bikes.
 If I’m stressed out, hours of pedaling calms me down.

-Finishing a hard strength training session or a challenging set of intervals or coming to a rest week after a tough block of training is amazing.
+After finding a cycling coach and finishing a hard strength training session or a challenging set of intervals or coming to a rest week after a tough block of training is amazing.

-We’ll celebrate those accomplishments!
+We’ll celebrate those accomplishments as your cycling coach.

-Step Six: Accomplish Your Target Event
+Step Six: Accomplish Your Target Event With Support from Your Cycling Coach

 Even if you don’t “win” in your target event, you are still successful.